 Cons

-• Requires purchase of up to 99 lines to avail of the 14-day trial
+• Requires the purchase of up to 99 lines to avail of the 14-day trial

 • Integrates with a limited number of apps

-As a top-ranking small business PBX system, Vonage also offers à la carte pricing for those who want to customize their unified communication subscription.
+As a top-ranking small-business PBX system, Vonage also offers à la carte pricing for those who want to customize their unified communications subscription.
 However, this can be expensive as additional features add to your monthly fees.
 Zoom Phone provides the same features across plans for an all-inclusive VoIP package, avoiding unnecessary upgrade costs.

-• On-demand call recording: Each of your phone extensions has 15 hours of recording time, which you manage by downloading and deleting recordings.
+• On-demand call recording: Each phone extension has 15 hours of recording time, which you manage by downloading and deleting recordings.

-• Call flip: Move an ongoing call to another device assigned to the same extension on your Vonage account without interruption.
+• Call flip: You can move an ongoing call to another device assigned to the same extension on your Vonage account without interruption.

-• Busy lamp field (BLF): Supports up to 50 phone lines and displays the status of other extensions, whether it’s in use or idle.
+• Busy lamp field (BLF): This field supports up to 50 phone lines and displays the status of other extensions, whether they’re in use or idle.

 • Call announce: Plays an audio message stating the incoming caller’s name and the purpose of the call before it is connected.

-• Virtual mailbox: Works as a standalone voicemail box that can be used to gather general information and shared with multiple users.
+• Virtual mailbox: Works as a standalone voicemail box that can be used to gather general information and share it with multiple users.

 Choosing the right alternative to Skype

 Skype has long been a valuable tool for video calls, messaging, and voice communication.
-It’s free to use and provides cost-effective rates for international calls.
+It’s free to use and offers cost-effective international call rates.
 However, its popularity has waned over time as it struggles to meet modern communication demands, such as advanced collaboration features, seamless integrations, and high-quality video.

 Given these limitations, considering alternative solutions that fit your business needs is worthwhile.